aaronlin79/Product-Review-Sentiment-Analysis/README.md

 <ins>Elbow Method:</ins><br>
 In order to determine the optimal number of clusters for K-Means Clustering, we created a function and utilized the elbow method.
 We coded it to calculate the sum of squares within clusters (given a range of potential cluster counts, which we set as 10) and plot a visual based off of the results.
 From our visual, we can see that the greatest difference, or the "elbow", appears to be around 4, 5, or 6 clusters.
 We ultimately settled with 4 clusters.

+Looking at the output, the dataframe columns represent terms from our TF-IDF matrix.
+For example, columns like "00", "01", and "10mb" are terms (words) present in the reviews.
+The values in these columns are the TF-IDF scores, indicating the importance of each term in the corresponding review.
+For instance, in the first review (0), the TF-IDF score for the term 11 is 0.000000, indicating that the term has little to no importance in this review.
+The last column, "Cluster", indicates the cluster label assigned to each review by the K-Means algorithm.
+In the output, the first few documents all belong to Cluster 1.
+This tells us that these documents share similar characteristics based on their TF-IDF values and are therefore grouped together by the algorithm.

 ## Analysis